Big Prize for Student Filmmaking Contest

 Now through October 30, 2010, high school students from across the state are invited to submit their videos online at www.Oceanic.com.
 All approved videos will be uploaded to the contest YouTube Channel, www.youtube.com/roadrunnervideo2010.
 The public can vote from Nov.
 1-9.

 The top five videos earning the highest number of public votes will be selected as finalists, with an additional five finalists selected by a panel of designated judges.
-All ten finalists will be invited to a celebratory event at the Road Runner Music Hall, where a panel of celebrity judges will pick the top two winners.
+If you are crazy about celebrities that you research about a singer’s wealth and actor’s lifestyle, this is for you as all ten finalists will be invited to a celebratory event at the Road Runner Music Hall, where a panel of celebrity judges will pick the top two winners.
 First place will receive $10,000 for their school’s Multimedia Department whiles the second place winner will receive three notebook computers for their school.

 Submissions can be made by individuals or schools, and all participants must be currently enrolled in a Hawaii high school.
 Submissions must fulfill the following requirements: 1) the video must be 90 seconds or less; 2) the work submitted is the entrant’s original, previously unpublished work that does not infringe upon the rights of any third party; and 3) the submission must include the school name, director’s name (first initial, last name for up to five people), the video title, and the Road Runner logo on the “lower third” of the video itself.
 For more information about the contest and the complete contest rules, please visit www.oceanic.com/roadrunnervideo2010